History, tourist information, and nearby accommodation

 The local pub is the Rising Sun, a traditional moorland inn that has featured in the Good Pub Guide and the CAMRA Good Beer Guide.

 The Cathedral of the Moor

 There is also a Non-Conformist connection at Altarnun; John Wesley came here to preach.
-The house where he stayed was once a museum of Methodism and Wesley's life, but is now a private home.
+The house where he stayed in neighbouring Trewint is now a museum open to the public.

 Two more famous names are linked to the village.
 Sculptor Neville Burnard was born here in 1818, and he left behind a carved head of John Wesley over the door of the former Methodist chapel.
 The carving was crafted when Burnard was just 16 years old.
 Several more works by Burnard can be seen adorning gravestones in the churchyard.

 A bit further afield is Jamaica Inn, used by Daphne du Maurier as the setting for her novel of the same name.
 The inn is not in Altarnun village but is contained within the parish boundaries.
 Du Maurier visited the Old Rectory here and featured it in her novel as the home of a notorious vicar named Francis Davey.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Altarnun, Cornwall, England

 Attraction Type: Village